felisawiley/wordcloud_github/README.md

 # Text Analysis Flask Application

-This is a web application built with Flask that allows users to upload image files, extracts the text from these files, generates a word cloud from the extracted text, and then serves the word cloud image for download.
+This is a web application built with Flask that allows users to upload image files, extract the text from these files, generate a word cloud from the extracted text, and then serve the word cloud image for download.

 ### Features